Teen Dating Advice

 We’ve grabbed two movie clips for you to use, but feel free to use your own!

-In this bad date, Gru isn’t being himself, he’s wearing a wig!
+In this bad date, Gru, from Despicable Me 2, isn’t being himself, he’s wearing a wig!
 His date is constantly talking about herself, insulting him, and embarrassing him.
 She’s also very negative.
 All things to avoid, of course!!
 (If you have access the whole movie, you may want to rewind and watch a little more of the date).

 - Meal Etiquette Rules